Master of Arts in Teaching (MAT)

 The Brandeis MAT will prepare you to make a difference in today’s diverse classrooms.

 In the MAT program, you will join a deeply committed, intellectually engaged cohort of aspiring teachers.
-Together, you will learn to apply big ideas — like equity, justice and cognition — to the daily work of teaching.
-For your culminating Teacher Research project you will design, conduct and report on classroom-based inquiry.
+Together, you will learn to apply big ideas — like equity, justice, cognition, and differentiation — to the daily work of teaching.
+For your culminating project you will engage in Teacher Research, systematically studying the teaching and learning in your classroom.

 At Brandeis, students — both our graduate students and their K-12 students — are at the center of the MAT program.